AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-kafka-streaming-operations.md

     return current_lag_messages / net_catchup_rate  # Returns seconds to catch up
 ```

-If `estimate_catchup_time()` returns infinity (the consumer isn't keeping up with the producer even without the backlog), the issue isn't lag—it's consumer throughput.
+If `estimate_catchup_time()` returns infinity (the consumer isn't keeping up with the producer even without the backlog), the issue isn't lag, it's consumer throughput.
 Adding more consumer instances or optimizing the processing logic is the correct intervention, not simply monitoring the lag number.

 ---